pongib/365DaysOfLearning/README.md

 **Thoughts**: It transform receipt to dataflow and it quite complex when use pure dataflow.
 If I use this Dataprep fluently or any data wrangler tools it will be great on data engineer role because it will spend more time to preprocess data.

+## Day 27: Jan 28, 2020

+**TIL**: Data Studio concept and watch it hand-on and just know about cache and prefetch cache and then take quiz.
+Wrong answer on file type that support on dataprep that is DOC and I answer XLS(Excel).

+**Thoughts**: This lesson not a hard topic and I will do hand on later It almost done I very excite to take a certified exam.